sasrmnj/sas_unit_testing/docs/index.md

 # Why SAS Unit testing?

-Most companies using SAS have their own set of macro functions they use as part of standardizing of their processes.
+Most companies using SAS have their own set of macro functions as part of standardizing of their processes.

 However, creating and maintaining such a library is complex.
-Ensuring the reliability of the standards during their lifetime is critical as any inconsistency can impact deliverables.
+In particular, ensuring the reliability of the standards during their lifetime is critical as any inconsistency can impact deliverables.

 To avoid this, there is no other choice than performing validation.
-And so far, doing this into SAS means spending a lot of time.

-That's here a unit testing framework can help.
-The main benefits are:
+That's here a unit testing framework provides several benefits:
-* Creating a validation plan is **user-friendly**: the framework handles the hard work; the users define and implement the test cases.
+* The framework provides a set of functions to implement various scenarios.
+Thus, user focus on defining test cases whereas all the hard work is handled by the framework: users can focus on business requirements rather than technical stuff.
-* Executing a validation plan is as **easy** as running a SAS program...
+* Executing a validation plan is as simple as running a SAS program: the process is so **repeatable** and **fast**
-* ... and so it's super **fast**!
-* It adds **reliability** by allowing a full validation every time the code changes.
+* It adds **reliability** by performing a full test plan execution even for small updates.
+Thus, the side effects are annihilated.
 * It's **efficient** because the framework generates the validation documentation

 # How does it work?